imperialis/zkpass/README.md

 - **Ethereum Network Issue**: Ensure that you have the MetaMask extension installed and connected to a valid Ethereum network.
 - **zkPass Transgate Extension**: Make sure that the zkPass Transgate extension is installed in your browser.
+- **Discord Integration**: Make sure you have the necessary permissions and are logged into Discord for identity verification.

 For any further issues, feel free to open an issue on the [GitHub Issues page](https://github.com/imperialis/zkpass/issues).